Bionicle: Reboot

 Work on a reboot of Bionicle began in 2012.
-Matt Betteker, a junior designer who worked on Hero Factory, was promoted to senior designer for the project.
-The theme's comeback was announced on September 19, 2014, with the first wave of sets and story details revealed at New York Comic Con on October 9.
-Dubbed "Generation 2" by fans and later Lego themselves, the new storyline is based on the premise of the original, albeit with simplified lore and a smaller media platform.
+Matt Betteker, a junior designer who had previously worked on Hero Factory, a successor theme to the original Bionicle line, was promoted to senior designer for the project.
+The theme's comeback was announced in September 2014, with the first wave of sets and story details revealed at New York Comic Con on October 9.
+Dubbed colloquially as "Generation 2" by fans and later Lego themselves, the new storyline was based on the premise of the original, albeit with simplified lore and a smaller trans-media platform.

 The reboot launched in January 2015 to a mixed reception from toy critics and fans of the original Bionicle franchise, with the playability of the new sets and the inspiration taken from the theme's first wave being praised, but the simplified story and undeveloped characters receiving less positive feedback.

-Lego discontinued the reboot in late 2016, citing low sales, despite plans to release new Bionicle sets through to at least 2017.
-It is widely believed that a lack of marketing and reliance on fans to promote the theme, coupled with the new simplified story, were factors in Generation 2's decreased interest.
+Lego discontinued the reboot in late 2016, citing low sales, despite plans to release new sets through to at least 2017.
+It is widely believed by fans that a lack of marketing and reliance on fans to promote the theme, coupled with the new simplified story, were factors in Generation 2's decreased interest.

 Legacy

-During and after its run, Bionicle became the inspiration for several other Lego themes, including Knights Kingdom, Exo-Force, Ninjago, Legends of Chima and Nexo Knights.
-They all followed a similar story narrative about a group of heroes (each with varying abilities and skills) battling the henchmen of an ally-turned-foe in a fantasy world.
-Bionicle writer Greg Farshtey would also go on to write material for the some of these themes, namely Ninjago.
+During and after its run, Bionicle became the inspiration for several other Lego themes including Knights Kingdom, Exo-Force, Ninjago, Legends of Chima, and Nexo Knights.
+They all followed a similar story narrative about a group of heroes, each with varying abilities, battling the henchmen of an ally-turned-foe in a fantasy world.
+Bionicle writer Greg Farshtey would also go on to write material for the some of these themes, most notably Ninjago.

 A direct successor theme to Bionicle, Hero Factory, was launched in 2010.
 It continued to use the building system introduced in Bionicle before evolving into the Character and Creature Building System (CCBS) that would later be carried over into other Lego sets and eventually Bionicle's 2015 reintroduction.
 Hero Factory itself ceased after 2014.

 Despite its ending as a toyline, Bionicle's popularity has persisted and was acknowledged by Lego in its 90th anniversary poll, winning the first round.
-A promotional Lego System set celebrating Bionicle was released in 2023, featuring brick-built versions of the characters of Tahu and Takua, to which the community responded well to.
+A promotional Lego System set celebrating Bionicle was released in 2023, featuring brick-built versions of the characters of Tahu and Takua, to which the community responded well.
+Additionally, fans have engaged in several community-based projects, including creating a "Bionicle Day" for August 10 (stylized as "810NICLE Day"), story and media archives, and several fan games.